 Warning Signs Of A Clogged Drain

-Listen for Gurgling Noises
+Gurgling Noises

 If your toilet, sink, or tub makes gurgling sounds when draining, that’s another clear sign of trouble.
 Gurgling noises happen when air gets trapped in the water as it attempts to pass through a partially blocked pipe.
 The air creates bubbles that produce a distinctive gurgling sound.
-This usually means a partial blockage like food waste or soap scum buildup needs to be cleared.
+This usually means a partial blockage like food debris or soap scum build-up needs to be cleared.
 Gurgling from multiple drains may indicate a more serious sewer line clog.

 Bad Smells Coming from the Drain